csu-cs/csci-315/docs/lectures/06-operator-overloading-templates.md

 ```

 `g++` may default to an older C++ standard.
 If so, add `-std=c++20` to
-your compiler arguments to user template abbreviation.
+your compiler arguments to use template abbreviation.

 The auto-grader uses the C++20 when checking your code.